Daphrose Gahakwa: Other

-n October 2020, she was detained in prison to assist investigations into allegations of corruption and conflict of interest committed while she was still serving.
+In October 2020, she was detained in prison to assist investigations into allegations of corruption and conflict of interest committed while she was still serving.
 Gahakwa is also accused of misusing public property when she diverted RAB’sirrigate her farm located in Gashora Sector, Bugesera District.

 The prosecutors said that they have a report showing that the irrigation machine, which was at Gahakwa’s farm since 2013, was only returned to RAB in 2017.